-The Company has U.S. federal tax loss carryforwards of approximately \$294.3, which expire periodically through 2035.
+The Company has U.S. federal tax loss carryforwards of approximately \$244.1, which expire periodically through 2035.
 The utilization of tax loss carryforwards is limited due to change of ownership rules; however, at this time, the Company expects to fully utilize substantially all U.S. federal tax loss carryforwards with the exception of approximately \$3.9 for which a full valuation allowance has been provided.
-The Company has U.S. state tax loss carryforwards of \$602.2, which also expire periodically through 2036, and on which a valuation allowance of \$485.5 has been provided.
-The Company has foreign tax loss carryforwards of \$37.4 of which \$27.1 has a full valuation allowance.
+The Company has U.S. state tax loss carryforwards of \$630.6, which also expire periodically through 2037, and on which a valuation allowance of \$477.5 has been provided.
+The Company has foreign tax loss carryforwards of \$34.7 of which \$26.5 has a full valuation allowance.
 Most of the foreign losses have an indefinite carryover.
 In addition to the foreign net operating losses, the Company has a foreign capital loss carryforward of \$6.9.
 The capital loss has an indefinite life and has a full valuation allowance.

-The valuation allowance increased from \$31.3 in 2016 to \$42.8 in 2017 primarily due to additional state losses for which no benefit is anticipated.
+The valuation allowance increased from \$42.8 in 2017 to \$46.2 in 2018 primarily due to additional state losses for which no benefit is anticipated.

-Unrecognized income tax benefits were \$19.5 and \$18.4 at December 31, 2017, and 2016, respectively.
+Unrecognized income tax benefits were \$18.0 and \$19.5 at December 31, 2018, and 2017, respectively.
 It is anticipated that the amount of the unrecognized income tax benefits will change within the next 12 months; however, these changes are not expected to have a significant impact on the results of operations, cash flows or the financial position of the Company.

 The Company recognizes interest and penalties related to unrecognized income tax benefits in income tax expense.
-Accrued interest and penalties related to uncertain tax positions totaled \$7.9 and \$9.9 as of December 31, 2017, and 2016, respectively.
-During the years ended December 31, 2017, 2016 and 2015, the Company recognized \$2.3, \$1.2 and \$1.8, respectively, in interest and penalties expense, which was offset by a benefit from reversing previous accruals for interest and penalties of \$4.3, \$4.0 and \$2.2, respectively.
+Accrued interest and penalties related to uncertain tax positions totaled \$8.7 and \$7.9 as of December 31, 2018, and 2017, respectively.
+During the years ended December 31, 2018, 2017 and 2016, the Company recognized \$1.8, \$2.3 and \$1.2, respectively, in interest and penalties expense, which was offset by a benefit from reversing previous accruals for interest and penalties of \$0.5, \$4.3 and \$4.0, respectively.
+During 2018, the Company paid interest of \$0.5.

-The following table shows a reconciliation of the unrecognized income tax benefits, excluding interest and penalties, from uncertain tax positions for the years ended December 31, 2017, 2016 and 2015:
+The following table shows a reconciliation of the unrecognized income tax benefits, excluding interest and penalties, from uncertain tax positions for the years ended December 31, 2018, 2017 and 2016:

-20 17 2016 2015 Balance as of January 1 \$ 18.4 \$ 24.2 \$ 16.7 Increase in reserve for tax positions taken in the current year 7.3 2.3 4.1 Increase in reserve as a result of acquisition 8.5 Decrease in reserve as a result of lapses in the statute of limitations (6.2) (8.1) (5.1) Balance as of December 31 \$ 19.5 \$ 18.4 \$ 24.2
+2018 2017 2016 Balance as of January 1 \$ 19.5 \$ 18.4 \$ 24.2 Increase in reserve for tax positions taken in the current year 3.1 7.3 2.3 Decrease in reserve as a result of payments (4.6) Decrease in reserve as a result of lapses in the statute of limitations (6.2) (8.1) Balance as of December 31 \$ 18.0 \$ 19.5 \$ 18.4

-As of December 31, 2017, and 2016, \$19.5 and \$18.4, respectively, are the approximate amounts of unrecognized income tax benefits that, if recognized, would favorably affect the effective income tax rate in any future periods.
+As of December 31, 2018, and 2017, \$18.0 and \$19.5, respectively, are the approximate amounts of unrecognized income tax benefits that, if recognized, would favorably affect the effective income tax rate in any future periods.

-The Company has substantially concluded all U.S. federal income tax matters for years through 2012.
+The Company has substantially concluded all U.S. federal income tax matters for years through 2014.
 Substantially all material state and local and foreign income tax matters have been concluded through 2012 and 2008, respectively.

-The Internal Revenue Service concluded the examination of the Company's 2014 federal consolidated income tax return, which did not include Covance Inc., in the third quarter of 2016.
-Covance Inc.'s 2013 federal consolidated income tax return is under examination.
-The Canada Revenue Agency is currently examining the Company's 2013 and 2014 Canadian subsidiaries' tax returns.
+The Internal Revenue Service concluded the examination of Covance Inc.'s 2013 federal consolidated income tax return in the third quarter of 2018.
+There were no material changes as a result of the audit.
+The Company is appealing a Canada Revenue Agency assessment related to the 2014 income tax return.
+The Company believes adequate reserves have been established for the assessment.
 The Company has various state and foreign income tax examinations ongoing throughout the year.
 The Company believes adequate provisions have been recorded related to all open tax years.